BeyondCy/90s-shell/README.md

 90s-shell
 =========
-a light-weigt remote shell.only provide a cmd shell. the server can handle AT MOST 256 client.
+a light-weigt remote shell.only provide a command shell. the server can handle AT MOST 256 client.